koordinates/kart/docs/DATASETS_v3.md

 #### Path to the feature file

 For technical reasons, it is best if only a relatively small number of features are stored together in a single directory, and similarly if only a small number of directories are stored together in a single directory.
-Ideally, the features created at the same time or likely to be edited at the same time should be stored together, rather than spread out among all the other features - so, neighbouring primary key values should be neighbouring files where possible.
+Ideally, the features created at the same time or likely to be edited at the same time should be stored together, rather than spread out among all the other features - so, neighbouring primary key values should be neighbouring file paths where possible.

 The exact system used to generate the path to the file depends on a few parameters which are stored in the dataset as an extra meta item called `path-structure.json`.
 The path structure might look like this: